 Frequently Asked Questions about the APRN Consensus Model for – NP Programs

-The Consensus Model for APRN Regulation: Licensure, Accreditation, Certification and Education is a broad-based model for regulation of advanced practice registered nurses (APRNs) throughout the United States.
+The Consensus Model for APRN Regulation: Licensure, Accreditation, Certification and Education, which went into effect in 2015, is a broad-based model for regulation of advanced practice registered nurses (APRNs) throughout the United States.
 The model was developed by the APRN Consensus Work Group and the National Council of State Boards of Nursing (NCSBN) APRN Advisory Committee, with extensive input from APRN stakeholders.

 - lack of common definitions of APRN roles.